 2.9 The District does not contain a single city or town to focus growth upon.
 It is a rural area consisting of a wide variety of villages and urban edge locations with different levels of services and facilities and strategic constraints.
 Because of this, sites have been grouped into their relevant settlements and urban edge areas of search identified in the Council's 2019 Spatial Housing Strategy and Infrastructure Delivery consultation.
 This allows options to meet growth identified in that strategy to be compared with other sites in that settlement/urban edge area.
-The Council has taken this approach to ensure that the rural settlements and areas of search for urban extensions considered for growth strategic sustainability and constraints/opportunities of different broad locations are properly reflected in the site assessment process.
+The Council has taken this approach to ensure that the strategic sustainability and constraints/opportunities of different broad locations are properly reflected in the site assessment process.